tomcz/openldap_exporter/README.md

+⚠️ This repository is now archived.
+Thank you all for your excellent contributions.
+May it continue to live in all your wonderful forks.

 # OpenLDAP Prometheus Exporter

 This is a simple service that scrapes metrics from OpenLDAP and exports them via HTTP for Prometheus consumption.